 We use stainless steel every day to make finished components via CNC machining and metal 3D printing.
 Some alloys are biocompatible so they can be used for medical instruments as well as implants and dentrifices.

 We also use stainless steel to make tools and dies for plastic injection molding and pressure die casting.
 There are two main reasons for this.
 One is that tool steel with higher chromium content, like P20 or NAK80, can take a very nice polish so they produce glossy finishes on the molded parts.
 And they are resistant to the corrosive chemical attack of some types of plastic resin such as PVC.

 We can purchase and work with any commercially available grade of stainless steel.
 For most of our common work we use four main types:

 Because of its relatively high sulfur content, this stainless steel is softer and therefore is used for most CNC machining work.
 It is non-magnetic and does not accept heat treatment, so the hardness is not affected by the heat induced via the machining process (work hardening).
 However, the additional sulfur makes it a little less corrosion-resistant than type 304.

 Higher corrosion resistance than type 303, it is also harder and tougher.
 It is a bit more difficult to work (machine) than type 303, but it also makes a stronger finished part.
 This is the most common type of stainless steel used in manufacturing.

 A specialty stainless steel with a low carbon content but more molybdenum.
 This makes it even more corrosion-resistant than type 304.
 And because it is low in carbon, it does not carburize or give off heavy fumes when welded.
-This is often used for marine applications in corrosive environments, and it’s the choice for 3D printing such as in direct metal laser melting (DMLM).
+This is often used for marine applications where saltwater might damage other steels.
+Because it doesn’t produce fumes when welded it’s ideal for metal 3D printing.

 An especially high purity of stainless steel.
 It is used mostly for plastic injection mold tools when the molded part needs to be an optically clear plastic lens, because the steel takes a very high polish.